Dr. Camilla A. Borrevik

 Ph.D., University of Bergen

-Camilla A. Borrevik is a researcher at the Department of Social Anthropology, University of Bergen.
-She is a postdoctoral fellow and Deputy Director for the OCEANSTATES project.
+Camilla A. Borrevik is currently a senior advisor at the University of Bergen’s Division of Research and Innovation.
+From 2019 to 2021, she was a postdoctoral fellow and Deputy Director for the OCEANSTATES project.
 Camilla holds a Bachelor’s degree in Social Anthropology from the University of Bergen and a Master of Visual Culture Research from the Australian National University (2009).
-In 2019, she completed her Ph.D. in Social Anthropology at the University of Bergen, Norway.
+In 2019, she completed her Ph.D. in Social Anthropology at the University of Bergen.

 Contact